melkerton/adm-server/docs/source/development/v0.0.1/index.rst

 Data Flow
 +++++++++

 #.
-Client asks Server for a Response.
+Client asks Server for a an HttpResponse (HttpRequest).
 #.
 Server asks Sources for an Endpoint.
 #.
 Server asks Endpoint for a Response
 #.
-Server asks Response to write data to Client.
+Server asks Response for an Http Message.
+#.
+Server gives Client the HttpResponse

 Http response for unmatched request: